-- Contributing to major seminal college events, which may be held at night, on weekends or holidays, are part of every employee’s responsibilities, regardless of primary job role.
-LITS staff are expected to answer some of the campus wide calls for staffing events such as orientation and graduation.
+- Contributing to major seminal college events, which may be held at night, on weekends, or on holidays, are part of every employee’s responsibilities, regardless of their primary job role.
+LITS staff are expected to answer some of the campus-wide calls for staffing events such as orientation and graduation.

 1. Bachelor’s Degree or combination of education and relevant IT support experience.

-2. Knowledge and experience with the Heartland/Touchnet OneCard, CBORD, or other card access system desired.
+2. Knowledge and experience with the Heartland/Touchnet OneCard, CBORD, or other card access systems desired.

 3. Knowledge and experience with multi-line telephone systems, including Avaya, Mitel, Cisco, or other systems desired.

 4. Experience providing customer-focused support and resource coordination in a complex, multi-department environment.

 5. Solid understanding of troubleshooting, triage strategies, and problem analysis procedures; ability to resolve technical issues quickly and efficiently.

 6. Experience with Microsoft Office, O365, or Google G-Suite products.
 The ability to run and troubleshoot reports using application software (i.e. phone and OneCard systems) is desired.